ubaidahmadceh/ubaidahmadceh/README.md

 ### Hi there 👋

-I am Ubaid 💻 (A Data Scientist, very passionate towards AI, Machine Learning, Deep Learning etc. 😄)
+I am Ubaid 💻 (An AI Engineer, very passionate towards AI, Machine Learning, Deep Learning etc. 😄)

 🐍 I am a proficient programmer in Python, with working knowledge of R.